knutaa/oastooling/README.md

 # oastooling
-Tooling for OpenAPI user guides and conformance
+Tooling for API user guides and conformance (swagger and OAS3.x)